dcos/examples/1.8/redis/README.md

 Instance Created.
 ```

-To validate if the Redis Master and the three Redis slaves have been created and to discover their endpoints, execute this:
+To validate if the Redis Master and the three Redis slaves have been created and to discover their endpoints, execute the following command:

 ```bash
 core@ip-10-0-6-55 ~ $ ./mrr status --name test